Bobtheplug/Ticket-Bot-Docusaurus/docs/config.md

 			"staffRoles": [] // Category specific staff role (instead of the default ones) },
 		{
-			"codeName": "other", // The name need to be in lowercase "name": "Other", // The name that will be displayed in the ticket "description": "Description of Category Other", // The description of the Ticket in Create Ticket Menu "emoji": "", // The emoji of the type (can be blank) "color": "", // Can be a hex color or blank to use the main color "categoryId": "1111111111111111111", // The category id where the tickets will be created "ticketNameOption": "", // Here is all parameter: USERNAME, USERID, TICKETCOUNT (set to blank to use the default name) "customDescription": "Thank you for your ticket, a staff will reply you as soon as possible\n\n__**What is the reason of the ticket?**__: REASON1", // The custom description of the ticket type, here is all parameter: USERNAME, USERID, TICKETCOUNT, REASON1, 2, ect (set to blank to use the default description)
+			"codeName": "Lureware Purchase", // The name need to be in lowercase "name": "Hello this is lureware ticket test.", // The name that will be displayed in the ticket "description"👨‍⚕️ "Description of Category Other", // The description of the Ticket in Create Ticket Menu "emoji": "", // The emoji of the type (can be blank) "color": "red", // Can be a hex color or blank to use the main color "categoryId": "1111111111111111111", // The category id where the tickets will be created "ticketNameOption": "", // Here is all parameter: USERNAME, USERID, TICKETCOUNT (set to blank to use the default name) "customDescription": "Thank you for your ticket, a staff will reply you as soon as possible\n\n__**What is the reason of the ticket?**__: REASON1", // The custom description of the ticket type, here is all parameter: USERNAME, USERID, TICKETCOUNT, REASON1, 2, ect (set to blank to use the default description)
-			"cantAccess": [], // The roles who can't access to this ticket type "askQuestions": true, // If the bot should ask the reason of the ticket "staffRoles": [], // Category specific staff role (instead of the default ones) "questions": [
+			"cantAccess": [], // The roles who can't access to this ticket type "askQuestions": true, // If the bot should ask the reason of the ticket "staffRoles": [1236369161878241461], // Category specific staff role (instead of the default ones) "questions": [
 				// Maximum of 5 questions can be set due to discord's limit {